gasserma/dwr/templates/basics.md

 You will notice that when you add a strategy, a "weight" appears.
 If you have one strategy, it will have a weight of 100%.
-If you add another strategy, the weights will split to 50% each, and some of the default parameters to the strategies might change.
+If you add another strategy, the weights will split to 50% each, and some of the default parameters of the strategies might change.
 When you run the simulation, your portfolio is split into as many buckets as you have strategies, according to the weights.
-The simulation then executes that strategy against that buckets worth of money.
+The simulation then executes that strategy against that bucket's worth of money.
 The final polka dot size you see is the sum of all the withdrawals from all the strategies.

-This is useful if you find you like the idea of having a conservative strategy for your "bare minimum" survival amount, and an agressive strategy for everything else.
+This is useful if you like the idea of having a conservative strategy for your "bare minimum" survival amount, and an agressive strategy for everything else.
 It's useful whenever you wish you could combine properties of the various strategies.